A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Preliminaries

 \subsection{Parallel Primitives}

-Data parallel primitives serve as effective tools and building blocks in the design of parallel algorithms and we leverage them in all steps of our computational pipeline.
+Data parallel primitives serve as effective tools and building blocks in the design of parallel algorithms.
+We leverage them in all steps of the MS complex computational pipeline.
 Specifically, we use two primitives, \emph{prefix scan} and \emph{stream compaction}.

-Given an array of elements and a binary reduction operator, a prefix scan is defined as an operation where each array element is recomputed to be the reduction of all earlier elements \cite{merrill2012scalable}.
-If the reduction operator is addition, we call this the \textit{prefix sum} operation.
-Given an array of elements, stream compaction produces a reduced array consisting of elements that satisfy a given criterion.
-We use Thrust~\cite{thrustWeb}, a popular library packaged with CUDA~\cite{cudaWeb}, for its prefix scan and stream compaction routines.
+Given an array of elements and a binary reduction operator, a prefix scan is defined as an operation where each array element is recomputed to be the reduction of all earlier elements~\cite{harris2007parallel}.
+If the reduction operator is addition, the operator is called \textit{prefix sum}.
+Given an array of elements, stream compaction produces a reduced array consisting of elements that satisfy a given criterion. \autoref{fig:dataparallelprimitives} illustrates the two operators.
+We use Thrust~\cite{thrustWeb}, a popular library packaged with CUDA~\cite{cudaWeb}, for the prefix scan and stream compaction routines.